yasir335590-maker/Instagram-Bruter/README.md

 Instagram Bruter is a password brute-force tool designed to test the security of Instagram accounts.
 It automates login attempts using a list of passwords and proxies.

+## Getting Started
+Fork this repository and dive right in! 🔥

 ## Author